 Store in a dry place at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Do not get the inhaler wet.
 Keep track of the number of doses used.
 Throw away the inhaler after using the marked number of inhalations or after the expiration date, whichever comes first.
 Do not burn or puncture canister.

 How Much Does budesonide-formoterol Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!

 Lowest price for budesonide-formoterol